EMG classification (CatBoost)¶

 output_filter.ui()

-Six rows on the left for controls, all of them widget function calls.
-The signal viewer fills the right two columns. session_manager returns a TrainingData instance - assigning it to pipeline.training_data is the only line that connects "what's ticked in the UI" to "what train() will see."
+An 8×3 grid: the signal viewer fills the right two columns, and the left column stacks eight widget calls top-to-bottom - logo, EMG-generator launcher, recording controls, feature selector, session manager, pipeline panel, output-filter panel, prediction label.
+Every panel is a plain function call. session_manager returns a TrainingData instance - assigning it to pipeline.training_data is the only line that connects "what's ticked in the UI" to "what train() will see."

 9. The actual experiment loop¶